saaryachin/LoPTA/README.md

 - Ideally, AITA would be run locally, with a more capable model and RAG.
 Perhaps LoPTA 2.0 could enable tethering to a dedicated workstation for running an LLM.
 - The parser model would be expanded to recognize and parse more log types and patterns.
 - Error handling would be improved (unknown models, malformed logs, etc.).

+## Additional materials

+If you are interested, you can have a look at my [Learning Journal](Learning%20Journal%20-%20LoPTA%20Project.md).

 ## License